 Windhoek looks like an MGM movie set.

-Tall, graceful, multi-petticoated Herero women in their fitted bodices, long skirts, and shawls.
-Headresses shaped like the horns of their greatly valued cattle.
+Graceful Herero women in their fitted bodices, long skirts, and shawls.
+Headresses shaped like the horns of their cattle.

 A young nation creates a post-apartheid education system worthy of its precious people.